 |Patron Saint of

 St Teresa of Avila Life History

 St Teresa of Avila’s father was Alonso Sánchez de Cepeda, a wealthy wool merchant in Avila and a Catholic Christian.

 Her mother was Beatriz de Ahumada y Cuevas, a second wife of Alonso Sánchez de Cepeda.
 She raised Teresa in the Christian way and Teresa grew up with a fascination with the lives of the saints.

 This fascination with the lives of the saints made Teresa and her brother Rodrigo run away from home at the age of seven years to seek martyrdom during the fight against the Moors.
 However, they were rescued by their uncle who saw them rudderless away from home.

-Teresa’s mother loved to read romance novels, a habit that Teresa also adopted, and become an avid reader of the same literature and other books.
+Teresa’s mother loved to read romance novels, a habit that Teresa also adopted, and became an avid reader of the same literature and other books.

 Beatriz de Ahumada y Cuevas, Teresa’s mother, died when she was eleven years and that grief made her become more devoted to the Virgin Mary.

 During this time, she went to Our Lady of Grace Catholic School in Avila which was owned by the Augustinian nuns.